Though I walk through the Valley of the Shadow of Death, I fear no Evil…

 Where the road ends at Pololu Valley Lookout on the “Big Island” Akoni Pule Highway deposits us at the beginning.
 Well, close.
 It’s a few valleys further beyond Pololu, up the other side, down again and up again on a trail used more frequently by pigs than men.
 The forth valley is were his first memories begin.
 There are seven valleys on the Northeastern tip of the Big Island which long ago cut into the Northeastern side of Kohala Mountain.
 His world was smaller then, and he knew just the one.

 Radiant red flame streaked over the heights.
 Our piece of the rock turned to greet the star.
-The dense fog which had settled heavy on jagged peaks resisted like a depressed glutton ensconced on a bench at an all you can eat buffet.
+Dense fog which had settled heavy on jagged peaks resisted the change like a depressed glutton ensconced on a bench at an all you can eat buffet.
 As the warm glistening rays increase over Maine’s High Peaks Region they articulate a whisper of relief, sending streams of brilliant starlight tumbling across the tops of hearty Pitch Pines.

 What had begun as a night of uneasy concern, had blossomed into fulfillment and hope.